epics-modules/ipac/README.md

 EPICS Application Structure
 ---------------------------

+    This is a standard EPICS support module using the EPICS build system.
     Sites may wish to edit the top-level Makefile to change the list of module drivers that are built along with the ipac driver.
 Drivers should be configured to only compile on the OS platforms for which